 laughter and enjoyment, this is a day not to be missed.

 Egremont Amenity Committee have created a Christmas Winter Wonderland on Egremont Main Street and have invested in many new features to light up the town and it is getting a reputation as being one of the best Christmas events in the county.

 Egremont has and is still producing world class rugby union and rugby league players who have learnt their skills at the town’s grounds.
 There is also football facilities operating from The Falcon Club belonging to SASRA.

-There is also a skate park in the Beck Green area and a play area at Orgill, Brisco Mount and Moor Row so there is a mix of sporting activities for all ages to offer the residents and visitors alike.
+There is also a skate park in the Beck Green area and a play area at Orgill and Moor Row so there is a mix of sporting activities for all ages to offer the residents and visitors alike.

-In 2012 to celebrate the Queen’s Diamond Jubilee, a Jubilee Garden was created within the grounds of Egremont Cemetery and people who had loved ones buried in the cemetery were invited to donate a plant and write a small piece in their memory.
+There is the Egremont parish cemetery.
+Which has won many awards for being beautifully maintained and has a special Jubilee garden which In 2012 was opened to celebrate the Queen’s Diamond Jubilee.
+The Jubilee Garden was created within the grounds of cemetery and people who had loved ones buried in the cemetery were invited to donate a plant and write a small piece in their memory.